Ian Barford

 Ian Barford is an American stage and television actor.
 He has appeared on Broadway in August: Osage County and The Curious Incident of the Dog in the Night-Time.
-He was nominated for best actor in a play at the 74th Tony Awards for his performance in Linda Vista.
+He was nominated for the Tony Award for Best Actor in a Play at the 74th Tony Awards for his performance in Linda Vista.

 He has been a member of the Steppenwolf Theatre Company since 2007.

 Personal life

 The Bloomington, Indiana-born Barford is married to Chicagoan Anna D. Shapiro; they have two children and live in Evanston, Illinois.